AndersChen123/AutoUpdater.NET/README.md

 ## Supported .NET versions

-* .NET Framework 4.5 or above
+* .NET Framework 4.7.2 or above
-* .NET Core 3.1
-* .NET 5.0 or above
+* .NET 6.0 or above

 This library only works for WinForms or WPF application projects.